robenkleene/audio-references/max/max-parameters.md

 ## Troubleshooting

 - A common problem for a parameter not loading is because the value gets overwritten by a `loadmess`
+- Parameters seem to work well in `.amxd` but not great in `.maxpat`

 ### `bpatcher`